rohan-v8rma/React-Ref/README.md

 ## Why can't we just use a local variable in the component instead of a state variable?

 See the first example in this link to understand the answer: https://beta.reactjs.org/learn/state-a-components-memory

+## Is it more costly to store variables whose values can be calculated using props as state or is it more costly to calculate their values upon each re-render?

+Storing variables whose values can be calculated using props as state can be more costly than calculating their values upon each re-render.

+The reason for this is that adding unnecessary state to a component can increase the amount of work that React needs to do when rendering and reconciling changes.
+This can slow down the rendering process and lead to performance issues.

+In general, it is best to keep state minimal and calculate values that can be derived from props or other state variables during the rendering process.
+This can help to optimize performance and ensure that the component is always up-to-date with the latest data.

+Read more about it [here](https://beta.reactjs.org/learn/choosing-the-state-structure#avoid-redundant-state).

 ## Difference between `setState()` and `useState()`